Edward Maalouf

-Edward Maalouf (born December 11, 1968 in Hadath, Beqaa Valley, Lebanon) is a Lebanese competitive handcyclist, and the only person to have won medals for Lebanon at the Paralympic Games.
+Edward Maalouf (born December 11, 1968, in Hadath, Beqaa Valley, Lebanon) is a Lebanese competitive handcyclist.
+He is the first and only person to have won medals for Lebanon at the Paralympic Games.

-In 1995, while at work, he fell from the sixth floor of a building in Beyrouth, and was left paraplegic.

-In 1997, he began to train in disability sports.
+In 1995 while at work, he fell from the sixth floor of a building in Beyrouth, and was left paraplegic..
+Two years later, he began to train in disability sports.